everDavila/everDavila/README.md

 - 👀 I’m interested in   web & mobile technologies and languages
 - 🌱 I’m currently learning   Quichwa
 - 💞️ I’m looking to collaborate on   social projects or something that can help spread the Quichwa language and other native languages of South America
-- 📫 How to reach me ... drop me a line to hello@davila.uno
+- 📫 Drop me a line to hello@davila.uno

 <!---
 everDavila/everDavila is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.